danbarr/docupr/README.md

 DocuPR is a Python application that analyzes pull requests (PRs) in a GitHub repository since the previous release, identifies which ones involve user-facing changes, and generates a summary of the documentation updates needed.

+> [!IMPORTANT]
+> This is a sample app I generated entirely using Cline + Claude 3.7 Sonnet.
+My goal was to get more familiar with AI coding tools and see if I could create a working app without touching a single line of code by hand.
+There may be dragons here, so YMMV.

 ## Features

 - **GitHub Integration**: Fetches pull requests made since the last release using the GitHub API.